MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ### Finding expensive operators within a dataflow

-This result only shows dataflows and is a good starting point to get an overview of the work happening in the cluster.
+The previous query is a good starting point to get an overview of the work happening in the cluster because it only returns dataflows.

 The `mz_scheduling_elapsed` relation also contains details for regions and operators.
-Be aware that every row shows aggregated times for all the element it contains.
-The `elapsed_time` of the dataflows above also includes the time of all the regions and operators they contain.

 Removing the condition `list_length(address) = 1` will include the regions and operators in the result.
+But be aware that every row shows aggregated times for all the element it contains.
+The `elapsed_time` reported for the dataflows above also includes the elapsed time for all the regions and operators they contain.

-But because the parent child relationship is not always obvious, the results can be a bit hard to interpret.
+But because the parent child relationship is not always obvious, the results containing a mixture of dataflows, regions, and operators can be a bit hard to interpret.
-It can therefore make sense to only focus on operators and filter for a specific dataflow.
+The following query therefore only returns operators from the  `mz_scheduling_elapsed` relation.
+You can further drill down by adding a filter condition that matches the name of a specific dataflow.

 ```sql
 -- Extract raw elapsed time information for operators